Frequently Asked Questions

 Other City Funds

-In addition to the General Fund, the City of Ann Arbor has 47 other budgeted funds.
+In addition to the General Fund, the City of Ann Arbor has over 50 other budgeted funds.
 The reason for having multiple fund types is that certain revenues can only be utilized for a specific purpose.
 For example, revenue generated by the Street Repair & Sidewalk Millage are deposited in the Street Repair & Sidewalk Millage fund and can only be used for street repair and reconstruction.

 Where does the money go?